pyload/pyload/README.md

 Dependencies
 ------------

- - **You need at least python 2.5 or at most python 2.7 to run pyLoad and its required libaries**
+ - **You need at least python 2.5 or at most python 2.7 to run pyLoad and its required software libraries**
  - **Python 3 and PyPy are not yet supported**

 ### Required ###